 In Australia, the Forest Fire Danger Index (FFDI) is used to measure the degree of risk of fire in our forests (Luke and Macarthur 1978).
 The Bureau of Meteorology (BoM) and fire management agencies use the FFDI to assess fire risk and issue warnings.
-The index was originally designed on a scale from 0 to 100, with 50 to 100 being categorised as Extreme.
-After the unprecedented ferocity of the 2009 Black Saturday bushfires in Victoria the ratings were revised to Severe (50-75) and Extreme (75-100).
-A new category was also added for events exceeding the existing scale: Catastrophic (100 +).
+The index was originally designed on a scale from 0 to 100, with fires between 75 and 100 considered 'extreme'.
+The unprecedented ferocity of the 2009 Black Saturday bushfires in Victoria saw a new 'catastrophic' category added to the FFDI for events exceeding the existing scale.